jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 **Automatic enrolment rules**

 ### 10 Who automatic enrolment rules apply to
-The automatic enrolment rules apply to every employee who— (a) starts new employment with an employer that is not an exempt employer; and (b) is aged 18 or over, but less than the New Zealand superannuation qualification age, when he or she starts that new employment.
+The automatic enrolment rules apply to every employee who is not a secondee and— (a) starts new employment with an employer that is not an exempt employer; and (b) is aged 18 or over, but less than the New Zealand superannuation qualification age, when he or she starts that new employment.

-### 11 Meaning of new employment
+### 11 Meaning of new employment and secondee
 (1) New employment means any employment that is started on or after the date of commencement of the automatic enrolment rules, but—
   (a) does not include temporary employment (except as provided in section 12); and (b) does not include employment in respect of which the employee remains on the same payroll as the payroll that he or she was on immediately before starting that employment; and
-  (c) does not include employment with an employer that carries on the same business as the business in which the employee was employed immediately before starting the employment.
+  (c) does not include employment with an employer that carries on the same business as the business in which the employee was employed immediately before starting the employment; and
+  (d) does not include employment, at the end of a secondment, by the employer from which a secondee was seconded.
 (2) Same business means a business that, in substance, carries on the same or a similar role (regardless of whether or not the legal entity carrying on the business changes), and includes, without limitation,—
   (a) a company that results from, or continues after, an amalgamation under the Companies Act 1993 involving the company by which the employee was employed immediately before that employee started the employment; and
   (b) a business that takes over as a going concern the business in which the employee was employed immediately before that employee started the employment.
+(2B) Secondee means an employee seconded from an employer to the employment of another employer (employer B), in respect of which the employee is on employer B's payroll.
 (3) However, subsection (1)(c) applies only if an employer has given to the Commissioner the notice (if any) that is required by the Commissioner for the purposes of the administration of this section.

 ### 12 Temporary employment